 Students have a wide range of abilities and talents and we seek to support the extension of students in their coursework and extra-curricular activities.
-Activities such as, Duke of Edinburgh Awards, Equestrian and the Tree-frogs Volleyball Program provide for an extension of personal capabilities and these activities are co-ordinated by staff members.
+Activities such as, Duke of Edinburgh Awards, Equestrian Team and Volleyball, Netball and Touch Football Development Programs provide for an extension of personal capabilities and these activities are co-ordinated by staff members.

-Parents And Citizens Association
+Parents and Citizens Association

-The Annual General Meeting is held on the first Monday of March.
-Meetings are held on the first Monday of each month except when this coincides with school vacations.
-Meetings commence at 7.00 p.m.
+The Annual General Meeting is held on the third Monday of March.
+Meetings are held on the third Monday of each month except when this coincides with school vacations.
+Meetings commence at 6.00 p.m.
 Agenda items relate to fundraising, more specific educational issues, and recognition of student successes.